That time when our team’s research with Japanese islanders resulted in the design of an innovative Japanese school, which opened in 2019

 While aware of the role that Japanese history, tradition, and language play in the context of intercultural communication, our team interviewed community leaders, teens, elders, and business owners to research the problems facing the islander’s in the Seto Inland Sea to understand what their personal needs are within their community.

-We conducted a contextual inquiry, which included observing and interviewing rural Japanese islanders, to understand the impact of 21st century Japanese culture on their island community.
+We conducted ethnographic research, which included observing and interviewing rural Japanese islanders, to understand the impact of 21st-century Japanese culture on their island community.

 We used the research analysis method, affinity mapping, to synthesize findings from our team’s various interviews.